|

 Rapallo, January 20, 1883: Dear friend, It's not going well at all, and it would be best if I keep silent about it.
 At the beginning of February I want to move to Genoa — I will live in the same house where I lived last winter.1 I won't have a stove — I don't have one here either.
 I have frozen this winter like never before, and have never eaten so poorly.
 By the way, my health is in a bad state of decline.
 I now understand what the value of misanthropy has been for all hermits.
 Unfortunately I am of the opposite nature.
 I also wish I had a rock-solid belief in myself: but I'm even less built for that.
 I am already far too sick for that: and every change in the weather, every cloudy sky creates great anxiety in me.
 The weather last summer in Germany and here this winter were the worst physical tribulations I could face.
 Basically, "The Joyful Science" is just an exuberant way of rejoicing that one has had a month of pure sky above oneself.2 As a sufferer, one becomes very humble and inordinately grateful — which I have been far too much in regard to other things3 in the past year.
 The final result and "moral" of this [previous] nasty year is this: people forced me to swallow the selfsame poison hundreds of times and in the most diverse doses, the poison "contumely," from despicable indifference to profound contempt.
 That brought forth in me a condition like phosphorus poisoning: constant vomiting, headache, insomnia, etc. For years I haven't experienced anything from the outside: but in the past year, a great deal, unfortunately always the same thing.
 That's why it's so difficult to get rid of it.
 But I will not obtain the beneficium mortis4 for myself — I want something more from myself and cannot let bad weather or a bad reputation prevent me from doing so.
 Germany is now a bad place for me: I am extremely averse to the kind of people I respect there; and the Germans are so boorish with their aversions that they always become tactless and impolite.
 As a student, I was treated more respectfully than in the previous year.
 So then I don't know at all where any [clear skies are] and from where [clear skies come].
 If only I knew someone who would accompany me to Spain!
 For the best possibilities in Europe for clear skies are there.
 (I am very well informed about the Mediterranean climate by a treatise in Perthes geogr[aphical] magazine.)5 Frau Rothpletz6 delighted me on New Year's with an extremely kind letter: she will make it possible for us all to find each other again in the summer — perhaps in Tyrol or southern Bavaria.
 But, as I said, I dread Germany.
 I will have some confidence in a sort of grandiose alpine wilderness: I must be encouraged.
 And I realize more and more that I no longer fit in with people — I produce nothing but follies (I am, said in confidence, 1) much too sincere and 2) good-natured to the point of excess, so that all injustice always remains with me — which in the long run gives a very bad result.
 Adieu, my dear friend, I will try to be benevolent and fair to all those who are not against me.
 The warmest greetings to your dear wife and best wishes to both of you.
 F.N.
 Köselitz's experiences have some parallels with mine.
 But he has an advantage over me: he is perfectly healthy.
 1. Nietzsche stayed in Rapallo until 02-23-1883 at a house located at Salita delle Battestine 8.

 Rapallo, February 10, 1883: Dear friend The money1 is in my hands: and once again I thought about the unpleasant hardship I have been causing you all these years.
 Perhaps it will soon come to an end.
 I will not conceal it from you, I am in a bad way.
 Once again night surrounds me; I feel as if lightning had flashed — for a short time I was completely in my element and in my light.
 And now it's over.
 I think I will surely perish unless something happens — I have no idea what.
 Perhaps someone will drag me out of Europe — I, with my physical way of thinking, now see myself as the victim of a terrestrial-climatic disturbance to which Europe is exposed.
 How can I help it if I have an extra sense, and a new and terrible source of suffering!
 Even thinking this way is quite a relief — I do not need to accuse people of being the cause of my misery.
 Although I could do this!
 And all too often I do!
 In my letters to you, everything that I have alluded to is just the incidentals — I have to bear such a manifold burden of painful and horrible memories!
 Thus, for instance, it has not left my memory for even an hour that my mother called me a disgrace to the grave of my father.2 I will remain silent about other examples — but the barrel of a pistol is now a source of relatively pleasant thoughts for me. — My whole life has disintegrated before my eyes: this whole eerie, deliberately hidden life, which takes a step every six years and actually wants nothing more than this step, while everything else, all my human relationships, have to do with a mask of me, and I must perpetually be the victim of leading a totally hidden life.
 I have always been exposed to the cruelest coincidences — or rather: it is I who have turned all coincidences into cruelties.
 This book3 that I wrote to you about, a work of 10 days, now seems to me like my last will and testament.
 It contains an image of my very being4 in the sharpest focus, as it is, once I have cast off my entire burden.
-It is a poetical work and not a collection of aphorisms.
-I am afraid of Rome5 and cannot decide.
+It is a literary work5 and not a collection of aphorisms.
+I am afraid of [going to] Rome6 and cannot decide.
 Who knows what torture is waiting for me there!
-So I have set about making myself my own copyist.6 What shall I do under this sky and changing weather!
+So I have set about making myself my own copyist.7 What shall I do under this sky and changing weather!
 Ah this mental anguish!
 And at the same time I know that, relatively, it "is for the best" by the sea!
 With heartfelt thanks and wishing you and your dear wife all the best F.N.
 1. Overbeck sent Nietzsche's pension.

 Rapallo, February 13, 1883: Dear publisher, Your greeting,1 coincidentally, was the first sign of interest that I received in Genoa.
 Today, I have something good to report to you: I have made a decisive step — and I think, by the way, one which should be profitable for you as well.
-It concerns a small work (barely a hundred printed pages) whose title is
+It concerns a small work2 (barely a hundred printed pages) whose title is

 It is a "poetical work"3 or a fifth "gospel"4 or something for which there is still no name: by far the most serious and also most cheerful one of my creations and accessible to everyone.
 So I believe, then, that it will have an "immediate effect" — especially since now, judging from various signs, the slow and reluctant way of dealing with me has now reached a certain point[.] — Coincidentally, I found out from Vienna5 as well as Berlin that there is a lot of talk about me among "intelligent men."
 I draw your attention to Mr. Brandes, the cultural historian, who is now in Berlin: of the current Danes, he is the most brilliant.
 I found out that he has studied me in depth.6 Both of us are aware of our publication "conditions."
 Only this time I have to attach particular importance to two external formalities, because this book is supposed to appear as a peak of my previously published books.
 With exactly the same format and printing, I request that a black line border the text on each page: of which a poetical work is more worthy.
 And then: a stronger vellum!
 Please kindly inform me promptly as to whether I should send you the work.
 I am working with all my "strength" (oh my eyes!) on the transcription myself, and in the event that you agree, I want Teubner7 to complete these 6 sheets with the greatest alacrity!
 For me the time of "printing" is always an illness-phase.
 Therefore as soon as possible!
 With best wishes to you Santa Margherita Ligure, (Frankly, I am ashamed to speak of "immediate effect"; but I do it for your sake, who reasonably must have completely different estimations in mind than I do.
 Sorry!)
 1. The letter is lost.